 Gift of James W. Clough

 Dated February 21, 1971 on the back, this photo shows a group of Scouters and Boy Scouts, outdoors at the Breyer Scout Training Area, of the Philadelphia Council.
 George Deal is in the second row, at the far right.
+Herbert Michelson is in the second row, far left.
 Can you help in identifying others?
 Click on the images below for enlarged views.